what are the benefits?

 PGS tests for aneuploidy – an error in cell division that results in deleted, extra, or translocated chromosomes.
 PGS helps IVF physicians identify embryos that are chromosomally normal as these embryos are more likely to develop to term and result in the birth of a healthy baby.
 PGS scans 24 chromosome types: 22 non-sex chromosomes and two sex chromosomes (X and Y).
 Aneuploidy is usually not inherited and is associated with advanced maternal age.

 PDG is used to screen embryos at risk of developing serious single gene (monogenetic) disorders, such as cystic fibrosis, Huntington disease, and spinal muscular dystrophies.
-The main benefit of PDG is for couples with family history with a high risk of severe monogenetic disorders, as PGD allows the specialists to determine which embryos are affected with a single gene disorder prior to implantation.
-This means that an embryo without those disorders are implanted.
+PGD allows specialists to determine which embryos are affected with a single gene disorder prior to implantation, and is therefore most beneficial to high risk couples with a family history of severe monogenetic disorders.
+This ensures that all embryos to be implanted are absent of any genetic disorders.